 I know not a lot of grill enthusiasts are familiar with, or maybe not even keen on, sous vide cooking but hear me out.

 Some of the principles behind sous vide are not a million miles away from BBQ smoking.

 In simple terms, the method involves vacuum sealing meat and submerging it in warm water.
 The temperature of the water bath is tightly controlled and slowly brings the meat to our target cooking temperature.

 OK sure, the vacuum sealing is new, but the close control of heat levels and bringing our meat to a precise temperature are the two of the same main principles that make barbecue smoking so special.

-A noticeable difference here is that the food is vacuum sealed, which obviously doesn’t impart the flavors and aromas of smoke on it.
+A noticeable difference here is that the food is vacuum sealed, which obviously doesn’t help us impart smoke flavors or aromas on it.
 However, what sous vide does allow is for the juices in the meat to bathe the meat.
-Because the vacuum sealing keeps it all locked in, the meat will cook slowly in its juices as it’s brought to temperature.
+Vacuum sealing keeps it all locked in, so the meat will cook slowly in its juices as it’s brought to temperature.

-I was skeptical at first, but now having tried it I can say that it’s a delicious way to enjoy tri tip.
+I was skeptical at first, but now having tried it I can say that it’s a delicious way to enjoy tri-tip.
 Yes it isn’t as smokey, but it is far, far juicier.
-And does away with any of the brining or much of the preparation that we would otherwise have to do prior to smoking it.
+It also does away with any of the brining or much of the preparation that we would otherwise have to do prior to smoking it.

 So here’s a quick recap.

 What is sous vide cooking?